AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-edit-data-fields.md

 # Edit data field labels

-Edit data field labels to create a friendly for a field that displays in your data view.
+Edit data field labels to create a friendly name for a field that displays in your data view.

 ## Data field labels